This post may contain affiliate links. Please read my disclosure policy.

 Canning 101:

-Canning is simply the process of preserving food in jars to become shelf stable.
-To do this you need to use clean and intact jars and submerge them in a boiling water bath for a specified period of time.
-This process eliminates any oxygen from the jars making the food shelf stable.
-However, this lack of oxygen could create a dangerous environment for the growth of a bacteria called botulism.
-This is super rare and can be prevented by following a few basic rules to assure you are canning safely.
-Once of the most important aspects of canning is to make sure that your food has a high level of acid.
-If the food isn’t naturally high in acid, like say cucumbers, you need to create a pickle liquid that is high in acid, like one that is made up of vinegar, to assure that nothing dangerous can grow in your processed jars.
-Below are some tips to help you safely process your pickles:
+Canning is the process of preserving food in jars to make it shelf-stable.
+To do this, use clean and intact jars and submerge them in a boiling water bath for the specified period.
+This process removes all oxygen from the jars, making the food shelf-stable.
+However, this lack of oxygen could create a dangerous environment for the growth of a bacterium called botulism.
+This is extremely rare and can be prevented by following a few basic rules to ensure you can do so safely.

 While they sell many kits and specialized pieces of equipment to can, you really need just a few basic things to start.
 If you feel like you are going to process a lot of fruits and vegetables, it might make sense to invest in them, but if you are just starting out begin with this small list: